p4 topology

 • excludes that record from the output of p4 topology, but such records are included in the output of p4 topology -a

 If there are multiple entries with the same server address, destination address, and server id, the operation is performed on the server record with the latest timestamp of its creation.
 To execute the operation, include the -y option.
-See Example of -d to mark records as deleted based on creation date and Example of -d to mark records as deleted records based on lastSeenDate.
+See Mark records as deleted based on creation date and Mark records as deleted records based on lastSeenDate.

 -D

 Defaults to a preview of the permanent deletion of the record based on the date in Linux epoch format.
 This date does not necessarily correspond to a creationDate or a lastSeenDate.
 To see the date in this format, use the p4 -ztag topology command.
-See Example of permanently deleting records with -D.
+See Delete records of a date.

 To permanently delete the specified records from the table, include the -y option.